 Moreover, when we look at Scripture, we see this in 1 Timothy: “the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons, by means of the hypocrisy of liars seared in their own conscience as with a branding iron, men who forbid marriage and advocate abstaining from foods, which God has created to be gratefully shared in by those who believe and know the truth.
 For everything created by God is good, and nothing is to be rejected, if it is received with gratitude; for it is sanctified by means of the word of God and prayer.”

-But that’s what God created — and when we look at the modern diet, precious literal is exactly how it was fashioned by God.
+But that’s what God created — and when we look at the modern diet, precious literal of the food we eat is exactly how it was fashioned by God.

 One may also point out that when it comes to trophic advice, there is in the New Testament Paul’s advice to take wine to soothe the stomach (1 Timothy again).
 Scripture tells us that our bodies are “temples of the Holy Spirit” and we are to take care of them.
 What we eat is part of that.